top of page

 ✅ Bride & groom, bride's paternal grandparents

-✅ Bride & groom, bride's mom, bride's dad
+✅ Bride & groom, bride's parents

 ✅ Bride, bride's mom